jmk1729/coffee/README.md

 ## Getting Started

 All functions are accessible from the command line interface (CLI).
-Enter the CLI and type "help" for instructions.
+Enter the CLI by typing "coffee" and type "help" for instructions.

-		./bin/coffee

 ## LICENCE